mataroablog/mataroa/README.md

 * Start with a lowercase letter
     * eg. `change analytic page path to the same of page slug`
 * Do not end with a fullstop

+### Feature Release Checklist

+This document provides a comprehensive checklist for releasing a new version of Mataroa.

+1. Finish with all commits, push to main
+1. Verify `CHANGELOG.md` is up-to-date
+1. Verify CI is green
+1. Bump in in `pyproject.toml` with `git commit -m "release v1.x"`
+1. Run `uv lock`
+1. Create Git tag: `git tag -a v1.x -m "v1.x"`
+1. Push tag: `git push origin --tags` and `git push srht --tags`

 ### Dependency Policy